reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 2. Deletes a city and a verifies the delete method on the repository has been called
 3. Tries to find the previously created city again but expecting an exception.

+We must call `cityRepository.reset()` to let Mockito forget what was declared before that line.
+This is necessary, because we declared two different behaviours of `cityService(expected.getId())` in the same test.
 This test case's design is unfortunate.
-It tests too much and could be split in simpler and smaller units:
+It tests too much for one single test and could be split in simpler and smaller units:

 ```java
   @BeforeEach